QendrimBehrami/odin-recipes/README.md

 # odin-recipes

 Based Cooking

 This is a website with the purpose to practice html.
+It showcases three recipes and shows how to use images, hyperlinks and (un-)ordered lists.